-That’s why we always use raw turmeric so that you can count on getting that boost of curcumin goodness in every juice shot and on every juice cleanse.
+That’s why we always use raw turmeric so that you can count on getting that boost of curcumin goodness in every wellness blast and on every juice cleanse.
 Unlike other turmeric providers, we neatly avoid the issues with black pepper and rely on the fresh, wholesome turmeric oil itself to boost your health.
 Plus, we put more turmeric by volume into every bottle than we’ve ever seen in competing products.
 It’s a win-win … win.

 So today, do something good for your body and opt for the raw version of turmeric.
 Quit messing with powders and spice mixes, and just do what’s easy.
 Do what you know is good for you.
 And enjoy the benefits throughout your long life.

 (1) Dempe J., et al. (2013, September).
 Metabolism and permeability of curcumin in cultured Caco-2 cells.
 Molecular Nutrition & Food Research, 57.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/22930441